-This page previews Mech v0.1-beta, to be released in October 2022.
+This page previews Mech v0.1-beta, released in Fall 2022.
 Get the code on GitHub

 We're at an inflection point in the history of computing.
 Core counts are exploding while clock frequencies have stalled.
 Machines of the future will have high core counts, heterogenous architectures, and a menagerie of coprocessors to get work done.
 To take advantage of these resources, programming languages of the future should be built from the ground-up to support concurrent programming at the language-level.

 Mech programs are distributed, parallel, and asynchronous.
 All operations are defined over tables of data.
 For a taste, here's some example code.